 The notaries will process and store your personal data in accordance with their legal retention obligations.

-According to section 5(4) of the German Administrative Directive for notarial files and directories (Verordnung über die Führung notarieller Akten und Verzeichnisse, "NotAktVV") the following retention periods apply to notarial documents recorded since 1 January 2022:
+According to section 50 of the German Administrative Directive for notarial files and directories (Verordnung über die Führung notarieller Akten und Verzeichnisse, "NotAktVV") the following retention periods apply to notarial documents recorded since 1 January 2022:

-- escrow journals, escrow ledgers and related name indexes, list of escrow accounts, master files: 30 years
+- entries in escrow journals, escrow ledgers and related name indexes, list of escrow accounts 30 years,

 Once the retention period has expired, your data will be erased and paper documents will be destroyed, unless the notary must retain them to comply with requirements under Art.
 6(1)(c) GDPR, the German Commercial Code (Handelsgesetzbuch), the German Criminal Code (Strafgesetzbuch), the German Anti-Money Laundering Act (Geldwäschegesetz) or the German Fiscal Code (Abgabenordnung), and with regulatory requirements regarding conflict checks.